HPEDevCom/redfishdocs/docs/concepts/index.md

 # Redfish® at a glance

-As per the [DMTF](https://redfish.dmtf.org/education),  _Redfish® is a standard designed to deliver simple and secure management for converged, hybrid IT and the Software Defined Data Center (SDDC)._
+As per the [Distributed Management Task Force(DMTF)](https://redfish.dmtf.org/education),  _Redfish® is a standard designed to deliver simple and secure management for converged, hybrid IT and the Software Defined Data Center (SDDC)._

-TBD

 ## Key benefits of the Redfish RESTful API